-- Place the gin in a heavy bottomed sauce pan over medium heat.
+- Place the tonic in a heavy bottomed sauce pan over medium heat.
 When the tonic becomes syrupy, remove from heat and set aside.

-- Place the chocolate and tonic in a heat proof bowl and microwave 30 seconds at a time.
+- Place the chocolate and condensed milk in a heat proof bowl and microwave 30 seconds at a time.
 Remove the bowl and stir the mixture in between until everything is melted together.

 - Stir in the tonic syrup.

-- Remove the lime gin fuge from the freezer and spread the tonic fudge layer on top.
+- Remove the lime gin fudge from the freezer and spread the tonic fudge layer on top.